anna-fontani/HR-Data-Analysis-and-Dashboard/README.md

 **Project Tasks**
 - Create a dashboard to demonstrate salary and gender distribution in different teams.
-- Prepare report for HR on current trends in the copmany.
+- Prepare report for HR on current trends in the company.

 **Data**